alialiwa2005/winter/alialiwa2005.md

 Step 2: Image OpenMediaVault to SD cards on your laptop/PC.

+Step 3a: Customize cluster stand parts (make it look stylish!)

+Step 3b: Mount SBCs to cluster stand platforms.

+Step 3c: Stack platforms and attach pillars via screws until they are secure.

-Step 3: Insert SD cards to boards, attach Ethernet cables, then power the boards with MicroUSB cable.
+Step 4: Insert SD cards to boards, attach Ethernet cables, then power the boards with MicroUSB cable.

-Step 4: Experiment & Hack with OpenMediaVault!
+Step 5: Experiment & Hack with OpenMediaVault!
 You can try testing out some plugins.
 (I'll try to link nodes together this way: 3 nodes' network-shared storage mounted to 1 serving node, which will act as the "proxy" or "client" node, while also operating as a storage node like the other boards.)

 ## Budget